APTrust/userguide/docs/bagging/index.md

 * __Glacier-Deep-VA__: Files will be stored ONLY in Glacier Deep Archive, in AWS's Northern Virginia region, and will be encrypted during storage.
 APTrust will not perform any fixity checks on these files.

+* __Wasabi-OR__: Files will be stored only in Wasabi's Oregon data center.
+These files will receive fixity checks every 90 days.

+* __Wasabi-VA__: Files will be stored only in Wasabi's Virginia data center.
+These files will receive fixity checks every 90 days.

 !!! warning "A note on storage options"
     When you update an existing bag, APTrust will apply Storage-Option of the original version to the new version, even if the new version's Storage-Option tag explicitly specifies something different.
 This is to prevent the proliferation of multiple different versions of an object across multiple storage areas.
 If you want to change the Storage-Option of an existing object, you must delete it and then re-ingest it with the new option.

+#### Storage Options and Fixity Checks

+As noted in the list of storage options above, we check fixity only on items in S3 and Wasabi storage, not on items in Glacier and Glacier Deep Archive.
+If you want APTrust to run regular fixity checks on your materials, choose the Standard, Wasabi-OR or Wasabi-VA storage options.

+#### Allowed Access Values

+* __Restricted__: Metadata about this object is accessible to the institutional administrator (at the depositing institution) and to the APTrust admin.
+No one else can even see that this object exists in the repository.

+* __Institution__: All users at the depositing institution can see metadata about this object.

+* ~~__Consortia__: All APTrust members can see this object's metadata.~~ DEPRECATED.
+Consortial access was never implemented in the APTrust repository.
+Use Restricted or Institution instead.

 ## Multipart bags - DEPRECATED